 - Ensure the OpenCensus collector is injected with the Linkerd proxy.

-While Linkerd can only actively participate in traces that use the b3 propagation format (as in the reference architecture above), Linkerd will always forward unknown request headers transparently, which means it will never interfere with traces that use other propagation formats.
-We would also love to expand Linkerd’s support for more propagation formats.
-Please open an issue (or pull request!) if this interests you.
+While Linkerd can only actively participate in traces that use the b3 propagation format, Linkerd will always forward unknown request headers transparently, which means it will never interfere with traces that use other propagation formats.